PostgreSQL is a powerful, reliable, robust and open source object-relational database system.

 Click “Save” to complete the connection.

-In this tutorial, you have learned to install PostgreSQL server on a Ubuntu 20.04 system.
+In this tutorial, you have learned to install a PostgreSQL server on a Ubuntu 20.04 system.
 Additionally, you have learned to install and configure pgAdmin4 on your system.

 Next, you can learn about backup and restore Postgres databases via command line.